adriancm93/Mixed_Effects_with_Bootstrapping_Tutorial/README.md

 **Pre-processing**

 Look at data_prep.R file to see which variables I created and how I filtered data.
-The goal here was to make the sample as small as possible since bootstrapping is extremely computationally demanding and I didn't have two days to spare.
+I wanted to make the sample as small as possible, since bootstrapping is extremely computationally demanding and I didn't have two days to spare.

 **Load data**